marlow75/retropic/README.md

 RetroPIC is a simple graphics converter for retro machines.
 It can turn your modern picture into a retro graphic, displayed on real C64 or Amiga.

-Accepts JPG, PNG file formats, RGB, BGR pixel formats.
+Accepts JPG, PNG file formats and RGB, BGR pixel formats.

 ## Supported machines